sooonwoo/CL-Baselines/README.md

 # CL-Baselines
-This is a Pytorch implementation of contrastive Learning(CL) baselines.
+This is a Pytorch implementation of contrastive Learning(CL) baselines(SimCLR, MoCov2, SimSiam).

 You can
 1) run recent CL baselines on multi-scale datasets(CIFAR10/100, ImageNet-100, ImageNet, COCO).